-The United Nations Information Service’s Graduate Study Programme provides an opportunity for participants to deepen their understanding of the United Nations System and the International Geneva through first-hand observations, lectures and study.
-The Graduate Study Programme is held at the United Nations Office at Geneva in early July every year.
+The United Nations Information Service’s Graduate Study Programme (GSP) is the longest-running educational programme of the United Nations.
+Now in its 59th year, over the decades the GSP has trained thousands of youth from over 100 countries.
+The seminar provides an opportunity for participants to deepen their understanding of the United Nations System and the International Geneva through first-hand observations, lectures, research, group work, and visits to Geneva-based institutions.

 Applicants must be between 22 and 32 years of age at the time of application.

-The online application form is to be filled in on our website, accompanied by a copy of the applicant’s passport, a letter of recommendation (in English or French only) from a university or governmental authority, proof of current enrolment (at the time of application) in a Master’s degree programme or a postgraduate degree programme (or equivalent), and university diplomas obtained.
+The application form is to be completed on our website, accompanied by a copy of the applicant’s passport, a letter of recommendation (in English or French only) from a university or a governmental authority, a proof of current enrolment (at the time of application) in a master’s degree programme or a postgraduate degree programme, and university diplomas obtained.

 Please note that incomplete applications will not be taken into consideration.

-Once selected, successful candidates will be asked ahead of time to provide a medical certificate attesting good health and a proof of medical insurance coverage in Switzerland at the time of the GSP (these two documents will only be accepted in English or French).
-Applications from those already employed full time cannot be considered.
+Once selected, successful candidates will be asked ahead of time to provide a medical certificate attesting their good health and a proof of medical insurance coverage in Switzerland for the duration of the GSP.
+These two documents will be accepted in English or French only.
+Applications from candidates who are already employed full time will not be considered.

-Candidates will be notified of the Selection Committee's decision by mid-April 2020.
 Participation in this programme is free of charge.
-The United Nations does not make any financial contribution towards the travel costs and residential expenses of participants.
-Governments or universities may offer grants to selected candidates.
-Candidates should seek advice from their universities on this point.
+The United Nations does not make any financial contribution towards visa, travel, board and lodging costs of participants.
+Governments, universities or foundations may offer grants to selected candidates.
+Candidates should seek advice from their universities in this regard.

 Participants in the Graduate Study Programme are selected by a Selection Committee composed of officials of the United Nations Office at Geneva with various backgrounds and professional experiences.